Harry Voulgarakis, Ph.D., BCBA-D

 B.S. in English and Psychology Southern Connecticut State University

-Pediatric health psychology; developmental effects of chronic illness; family adjustment and caregiver strain; genetic syndromes and behavioral phenotypes; behavioral interventions to support complex learning profiles
+Pediatric health psychology; developmental effects of chronic illness; children’s rights and the law; family adjustment and caregiver strain; genetic syndromes and behavioral phenotypes; behavioral interventions to support complex learning profiles

 Voulgarakis, H., Bendell-Estroff, D. & Field, T. (2017).
 Autism and obesity: a population based analysis.
 Behavioral Development Bulletin, 13, 46-49.